AkashdeepDas/Result_Fetcher_2020/README.md

 # Result_Fetcher_2020

-Fetches result of poor lads of Heritage Institute of Technology
+Fetches result of students of Heritage Institute of Technology according to their roll numbers.